 As the weather here in Utah is gradually warming up to summer temperatures, more people are taking to the streets on their bicycles, whether it is for cost-efficient commuting or recreation.
 However, more bicycles on the road typically lead to a spike in bicycle accidents.

-If you yourself, a loved one or a friend has endured a traffic accident you could be entitled to claim, if you’re thinking you might want to pursue this you could check out many law advisers, if you’re not sure where to start check this site as a starting point.
+If you yourself, a loved one or a friend has endured a traffic accident you could be entitled to claim, if you’re thinking you might want to pursue this you could check out many law advisers, if you’re not sure where to start contact Jeff Metler and his team as a starting point.

 While some cities around Utah are more proactive in creating bike lanes for cyclists on the road, there are still many areas where they don’t exist.
 Here are a few tips for cyclists and motorist to avoid these types of accidents.